streamlink/streamlink/docs/plugin_matrix.rst

 swisstxt                - srf.ch             Yes   No    Streams are geo-restricted to Switzerland.
                         - rsi.ch
-teamliquid              teamliquid.net       Yes   Yes telefe                  telefe.com           No    Yes   Streams are geo-restricted to Argentina. tf1                     - tf1.fr             Yes   No    Streams may be geo-restricted to France.
+teamliquid              teamliquid.net       Yes   Yes teleclubzoom            teleclubzoom.ch      Yes   No    Streams are geo-restricted to Switzerland. telefe                  telefe.com           No    Yes   Streams are geo-restricted to Argentina. tf1                     - tf1.fr             Yes   No    Streams may be geo-restricted to France.
                         - lci.fr